gustavsr1994/forecast_weather/weather/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Note :
+1. How to install the mobile app on local machines : flutter pub get
+2. You can run in real device or simulator : flutter run
+3. You can build apk : flutter build apk.
+You can get apk in directory .../weather/build/app/outputs/flutter-apk/app-release.apk
+4. You can download apk in tag release on this repository